The Job Placement Center provides employment resources for employers, students and alumni.

 Men - Ties are a nice addition and should complement the outfit, not overwhelm with loud colors or cartoon characters.

-Everyone - Closed toe shoes are a must, make sure you wear comfortable shoes, as you will be walking and standing for some time.
+Everyone - Closed toe and comfortable shoes, as you will be walking and standing for some time.

 - No gum.
 Bring breath mints and consume these before meeting with recruiters.